khardsonhurley/Hackbright-Project/README.md

 <img src="/static/img/Screenshots/TwilioMessage.png" alt="Twilio Message Screenshot"/>

 ## <a name="design"></a>Design
+* Design elements implemented using [Bootstrap](http://getbootstrap.com/), HTML5 and CSS3.
 * All logo design done by the [author](https://www.linkedin.com/in/khardsonhurley) using Adobe Illustrator.
 * Photograph taken by author.
-* Bold typeface chosen for article titles to draw attention.
+* Bold typeface chosen for article titles to draw attention to strong headlines.
 * Serif typeface for article body chosen to mimic the look of a physical newspaper.
 * Use of various shades of white to create a clean and crisp look and maintain focus on learning while reading.

+####<a name="nextsteps"></a>Next Steps
+* Offer Parrot in other languages.
+* Allow the user to chose their news source.
+* Allow for live rss feed.
+* Schedule SMS messenger to send quiz questions to check if the user remembers meaning of words they have looked up.
+* Recommend articles to the user.
+* Recommend commonly translated words for the user to read over before reading the article.

 ## <a name="installation"></a>Installation Instructions
 #### Parrot has not yet been deployed, to run the app locally on your machine follow these instructions: